Welcome to the CERCA Lab

-The Culture and Suicide Prevention (CSP) Lab studies how cultural determinants of health influence suicide risk and resilience.
+The Cultural Engagement and Relational Closeness in Adulthood (CERCA) Lab studies how cultural and social determinants of health influence suicide risk and prevention.

 Culture represents systems of knowledge, concepts, rules and practices that are learned and transmitted across generations, and which individuals use to fashion their own identities, values, and make sense of experience.
 Cultures are often open, dynamic systems that can be shaped by language, religion/spirituality, family structures, life-cycle stages, ceremonial rituals, and customs, as well as moral and legal systems.